-This article will discuss the ways in which Enscape can deliver a stunning result in real-time!
+This article will discuss the ways in which Enscape can deliver a stunning result and render water elements in real time!
 Whether for a static image replete with reflections and refracted light, or a livelier video of turbulence on the water’s surface, the result is sure to please any viewer.

 Revit has a built-in water material.
 This means things like transparency and refraction are not adjustable options, due to the material properties being based on real-world physical properties.
 The various built-in options are listed below.

 - Swimming Pool

 - Generic Pond /Lake

 - Generic Sea/Ocean

 - RGB color

 Water with tropical color